-- Climate: Karachi experiences a hot desert climate with high temperatures and low rainfall, making it suitable for solar energy generation. - Topography: The project site is relatively flat, with no significant natural features that would impact the installation. - Soil: The soil composition is mostly sandy, with moderate load-bearing capacity, suitable for installing mounting structures.
+- Climate: Lahore experiences a hot climate characterized by hot summers and mild winters, with high temperatures and low annual rainfall.
+This climate is well-suited for solar energy generation, as the region receives abundant sunshine throughout the year, particularly during the summer months. - Topography: The project site is relatively flat, with no significant natural features that would impact the installation of solar panels.
+The area's flatness allows for easy installation and alignment of solar panels to maximize energy generation. - Soil: The soil composition at the site is primarily sandy, with moderate load-bearing capacity.
+This type of soil is suitable for the installation of mounting structures, as it allows for the anchoring of equipment with proper foundation design.